mokyen/okyensourcesoftware/dmi.md

 Well, we're finally going to talk about the key term in this whole methodology.
 So what is decision making?

 Decision-making code is where the logic occurs within the code.
 In the `processRequest` function, the logic is just the `switch` that determines what will occur.
+This is where we determine **what** we will do.

 #### IO